 “Posthumously not post-human.
 You have lineage status?
 I didn’t know you were from one of the original twenty families?”

-“Shit, I can never remember that stupid word, and it’s after you die right, so you’re not human anymore.”
+“Shit, I never remember that stupid word, and it’s after you die right, so you’re not human anymore.”
 Diff fiddled with the latches on the lockers.
 He seemed unusually scatterbrained.
-“My mother’s side is a founding family, so I have all that extra stuff to fill out on my applications.”
+“My mother’s side is a founding family, so I have extra stuff to fill out on my applications.”
 Diff seemed embarrassed by my correction.
 Still, I didn’t want him running around saying post-human like a blithering idiot.

 I tried to lighten the conversation.
 “I haven’t formally declared my status.
-I’m doing my final tests and getting ready to declare.
+I’m doing my final tests.
 You are my first posthumous agreement.
-Of course, I accept your request.
+I accept your request.
 I would be honored.”
 I pushed my thick gloved hand out towards Diff and pounded his fist twice.
-It was a standard commitment signal—the very first one I had ever made about something this important.
+A standard verbal commitment signal—the first one I ever made about something this important.

 “Hey, the trolley to the main parking lot will be here in less than a minute.
-Are you ready to leave slowpoke?
+Are you ready slowpoke?
 The second bell is about to ring.”
 Diff whacked my arm and pulled me along with the tips of his black gloves.

 “Yes, yes.
 I’m so ready to be free of this life-sucking place.
 Two days off is not nearly fricking enough.”
 I straightened my pink on black day suit and slammed the locker closed behind me with unnecessary force.

 Any progress towards Saturday makes me anxious.
 I want to stand in place and stop the giant conveyor belt pulling me forward.
 Time is not on my side.
 Each second pulls me to a place I don’t want to go.